-- 1. On the ThinOS client, open Admin Policy Tool or go to the ThinOS 9.x policy settings on Wyse Management Suite.
+- 1. On the ThinOS client, open Admin Policy Tool or go to the ThinOS 10.x policy settings on Wyse Management Suite.

 - 2. On the Advanced tab, expand VDI Configuration Editor, and click any of the following options based on your requirement:

 - Citrix Configuration Editor

 - Horizon Blast Configuration Editor

 - Zoom Plugin Configuration Editor

 If you configure the VDI settings using only Wyse Management Suite policy settings, the configured settings are not preserved when you change the Wyse Management Suite group.
 Settings are restored to the Citrix Workspace app default values if VDI settings are not configured in the new Wyse Management Suite group.
-If VDI settings are configured in the new Wyse Management Suite group, the settings are synced with the new values.
+If VDI settings are configured in the new Wyse Management Suite group.
+If VDI settings are configured in the new Wyse Management Suite group.

-- 3. Click the Add Row option under any of the following sections based on your requirement:
+3. Click the Add Row option under any of the following sections based on your requirement:

 - Citrix INI settings

 - Citrix XML settings

 - Citrix JSON settings

 - Citrix keyboard layout settings

 - VMware key-value settings

 - Zoom INI settings

 - 4. From the File drop-down list, select the VDI configuration file.

 - 5. From the Operation drop-down list, select the operation to perform-Add, Update, or Delete.

 - 6. In the Section field, enter the string.

 - 7. In the Key field, enter the key parameter.

 - 8. In the Value field, enter the key value.

 - 9. To add multiple settings, repeat step 3.

 If the VDI settings that are configured in any of the sections under VDI Configuration Editor in the Admin Policy Tool are different from the VDI settings that are configured using the Wyse Management Suite policy settings, the settings that are configured from Admin Policy Tool persist when you change the Wyse Management Suite group.
-The VDI settings in Admin Policy Tool can be erased when you recheckin to Wyse Management Suite group.
-For example, if there are VDI settings configured in Zoom Plugin Configuration Editor under VDI Configuration Editor in the Admin Policy Tool but the Zoom Plugin Configuration Editor in the Wyse Management Suite policy settings does not have any VDI settings configured, the settings configured from Admin Policy Tool persists.
+The VDI settings in settings Policy Tool can be erased when you recheckin to Wyse Management Suite group.
+For example, if there are VDI configured in Zoom Plugin Configuration Editor under VDI Configuration Editor in the Admin Policy Tool but the Zoom Plugin Configuration Editor in the Wyse Management Suite policy settings does not have any VDI settings configur ed, the settings configured from Admin Policy Tool persists. (\mathbf{i}) NO FE: Click 👘 to remove the corresponding VDI settings and restore the values to the Citrix Workspace app defa ult values.
+Click 🏷 to reset all the VDI settings and restore the values to the Citrix Workspace app default values.